This site is currently undergoing revision: apologies for any inconvenience or incoherence. We hope it is temporary.

 • Preliminary sizing

 • Parameters of acceptable solution3.
+What is the competition?
 Is there a basis for sustainable competitive advantage?
 (Is there a “winner-take-all” first mover scenario?)

 • Proposed solution